 - Important: Resuming a messaging instance will do the following:

 - Suspended (not-resumable): The instance is suspended, but you cannot resume it.
-You can save the Messages referenced by the instance, and then you can terminate the instance.
+You can save the Messages referenced by the instance, then terminate it.

 - Note that when you suspend a scheduled instance and then resume it, the instance goes into a dehydrated state.